-- Breaks, private space (not in a bathroom), and other accommodations for lactation needs - Flexible scheduling for prenatal or postnatal appointments - Time off for bedrest, recovery from childbirth, mastitis, and more
+- Breaks, private space (not in a bathroom), and other accommodations for lactation needs - Flexible scheduling for prenatal or postnatal appointments - Remote work or telework - Time off for bedrest, recovery from childbirth, postpartum depression, mastitis, and more

 Workers have a right to reasonable accommodations as long as it would not be significantly difficult or expensive - an "undue hardship" - for their employers to provide.
 Undue hardship is based on factors like the cost of an accommodation and the employer's financial resources.